dotnet/csharplang/proposals/dictionary-expressions.md

 The elements of a collection expression are evaluated in order, left to right.
 Each element is evaluated exactly once, and any further references to the elements refer to the results of this initial evaluation.

+If the collection expression's first element is an `expression_element`, and the type of that element is convertible to some `IEqualityComparer<TKey>`.
+Then:

 1. If using a constructor to instantiate the value, the constructor must take a single parameter whose type is convertible to `IEqualityComparer<TKey>`.
-The `comparer:` expression will be converted to this type.
+The first `element_expression` value will be passed to this parameter.
 2. If using a `create method`, the method must have a parameter whose type is convertible to `IEqualityComparer<TKey>` as one of its parameters.
-The `comparer:` expression will be converted to this type.
+The first `element_expression` value will be passed to this parameter.
-3. If creating an interface, the `comperer:` expression must be convertible to `IEqualityComparer<TKey>`.
-This comparer will be used as the equality comparer controlling the behavior of the final type (synthesized or otherwise) instantiated.
+3. If creating an interface, this comparer will be used as the equality comparer controlling the behavior of the final type (synthesized or otherwise) instantiated.

 **A key_value_pair_element evaluates its interior expressions in order, left to right.
 In other words, the key is evaluated before the value.**